glyh/why-not-IC/README.md

 - 24bit tagged numbers
 - No array data types
 - Maximum 4GB heap of nodes
+  - Underwhelming, as workloads that actually would want to run on GPU may bypass such restriction.
+  - Scaling is pitched, but with less than 4GB memory for data, scaling is unlikely to kick in and beat performant implementation that scales worse.

 ### Limitation on the theretical point of view